clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 `Intel® Turbo Boost Technology`_, found on some modern Intel CPUs, allows cores on a processor to temporarily operate at a higher than rated CPU clock frequency to accommodate demanding workloads if the CPU is under defined power and thermal thresholds.
-Turbo boost is an extension of P-states.
-As such, changing or limiting C-states or P-states impacts the ability of a process to enter Turbo boost.
+Intel Turbo Boost Technology is an extension of P-states, so it can be impacted by limiting C-states or P-states.

-Turbo boost can be disabled in a system's UEFI/BIOS or disable Turbo boost in
+Intel Turbo Boost Technology can be disabled in a system's UEFI/BIOS or in
 |CL|:

 .. code-block:: bash